The Leeds & York Railway and the Tadcaster Viaduct

 One such example of an unbuilt railway is the Leeds & York Railway, a proposal from the 1840's to connect its namesake cities in the United Kingdom.

-Today the bridge serves as a walkway over the River Wharfe, and as a not-so-subtle reminder about the plans that can go awry.
+Today the bridge serves as a walkway over the River Wharfe, and as a reminder about how plans can go awry.
+The viaduct has also been the subject of several preservation efforts, and its historic and architectural significance has been recognized by its designation as a Grade II listed building.

 Thanks as always for reading!